MelonKony/millmint/content/factbook/world/vekllei/_index.md

 -- Retelling of Algic legends, Verse 40, *Saga of Origins*

 {{< details title="What is Vekllei?" open=false >}}
 Vekllei is a country that consists of many island republics in the Atlantic.
-The largest of these is called the *Oslola*, which is its most populous island.
+The largest of these is called the {{<link/oslola>}}, which is its most populous island.
 Vekllei is the setting of this fiction, and is the home of most of its characters.
 {{</details>}}

 {{< details title="Where is Vekllei?" open=false >}}
 Most of Vekllei's islands are found in the North Atlantic and Caribbean seas.
-Its northernmost territory is Helvasia (Svalbard) and its southernmost territories are on the Antarctic continent.
+Its northernmost territory is {{<link/helvasia>}} (Svalbard) and its southernmost territories are on the Antarctic continent.
 It also has a claim on the moon.
 {{</details>}}

 {{< details title="When was Vekllei founded?" open=false >}}